syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ### Enable/Disable context menu of DocumentTabItems

-One or more `DocumentTabItems` can be closed using document tab item context menu.
-This context menu can be enabled/disabled through `ShowDocumentTabItemContextMenu` property.
-By default, its value is True, to disable this functionality turn its value to False.
+One or more `DocumentTabItems` can be closed using Document TabItem ContextMenu.
+This ContextMenu can be enabled/disabled through `ShowDocumentTabItemContextMenu` property.
+By default, its value is true, to disable this functionality change the property value to false.

 {% tabs %}